Last Updated on April 20, 2023

 If your dog is without the more severe health problems we’ve listed, proper feeding and exercise will help you raise a happy, healthy Dachshund.

-Dapple Dachshunds’ life expectancy ranges from 12-16 years.
+Dapple Dachshunds’ life expectancy ranges from 12 to 16 years.
 They tend to die from heart disease or cancer, if not old age.

 Dachshunds are prone to obesity in their old age, so a high-quality and nutritious diet becomes critical as these dogs age.
 Daily exercise is a must well into the Dachsund’s lifespan, too.